Social Security Disability’s Common Conditions: Depression

 One of the most common conditions that can qualify Americans for Social Security disability benefits is depression.
 Some estimates show as many as half of all Social Security Disability claimants suffer from this mental disorder.

-In order to qualify for Social Security Disability based on depression, an individual must suffer from at least four common symptoms, such as:
+To qualify for Social Security Disability based on depression, an individual must suffer from at least four common symptoms, such as:

 • Lack of interest or pleasure in most activities